Belay device: Sticht plate

 The Sticht plate was the first mechanical rope brake, named after its designer, Fritz Sticht.
 It consists of a small metal plate with a slot that allows a bight of rope to pass through to a locking carabiner and back out.
-This locking carabiner is clipped to the belayer who is then able to lock the rope at will.
+This locking carabiner is clipped to the belayer who is then able to arrest the rope at will.

 Some plates had two slots for double ropes.
 The slots could also be different sizes for different diameter ropes e.g. 9 mm and 11 mm.
 A wide wire spring may be attached on one side to help keep the plate away from the brake carabiner to ease feeding and taking in rope.
 A smaller hole is often present for accessory cord to carry the device.
 Sticht plates are typically forged from aluminium alloy in a round disc shape, although other shapes such as rounded rectangles were also made.

-Although any belaying plate with one or two slots is often called a Sticht plate, Fritz Sticht originally patented the design with Hermann Huber for Salewa GmbH in 1970, who sold it as the Salewa Sticht Bremse (Sticht Brake).
+Although any belaying plate with one or two slots is often called a Sticht plate, Fritz Sticht originally patented the design with Hermann Huber for Salewa GmbH in 1970, who sells it as the Salewa Sticht Bremse (Sticht Brake).

 Sticht plates have become less popular since more modern designs provide smoother control over the rope and are less prone to jamming, especially when doubling as a descender.